Independent and co-opted council members

 Research interests include: strategic capabilities in the age of agile; Performance improvement through psychological analysis and group affiliation; Barriers to successful leadership; The impact of game theory on tech-starts-ups; The application of rapid evidence meta-analysis in investment portfolio theory.

-In his personal life John is a keen fly fisherman who can be found on trout ivers of Southern England and Wales.
+In his personal life John is a keen fly fisherman who can be found on trout rivers of Southern England and Wales.
 John is active in local school governance and using his experiences to inspire young people to reach their potential and enjoy a full and rewarding life.
 Other interests include theatre plays, Live music as well as art and cultural interests.

 Co-opted Student Member